 I close my door for about an hour at a time.
 Additionally, I turn off all electronic devices and notifications.
 Doing so allows me to focus on the task at hand.

 Do you remember everything someone says in a meeting?
-I don’t.
+I sure don’t.
 Livescribe allows me to take notes and simultaneously record the conversation.
-Then I can hear any part of the conversation.
-For example, if I–in a meeting–write the words “intangible amortization,” I can (later) touch the tip of my pen to that phrase (in my Livescribe notebook) and hear what was said as I wrote those words.
-That way, I don’t have to call a meeting attendee and ask, “What did you say about intangible amortization?”
+Then I can hear any part of the discussion.
+For example, if–in a meeting–I write the words “intangible amortization,” I can (later) touch the tip of my pen to that phrase (in my Livescribe notebook) and hear what was said at that moment.
+The recording plays back through my Livescribe pen.
+That way, I don’t have to call and ask, “What did you say about intangible amortization?”

-Another idea is to take breaks and naps.
+Another idea to become a more efficient CPA is to take breaks and naps.

 Counterintuitive?
 Yes, but it works.

 I come from the old school of “don’t lift your head or someone will see how lazy you are.”
 I’m not sure where this thinking comes from, but you will be more efficient–not less–when you take periodic breaks.
 I recommend a break at least once every two hours.

 Naps?
 You may be thinking, “Are you kidding?”

 Research shows you will be more productive if you take a nap during the day.
 It doesn’t have to be long, maybe ten or fifteen minutes after lunch.
 You’ll feel fresher and think more clearly.
 According to Dr. Sandra Mednick, author of Take a Nap, Change Your Life, napping can restore the sensitivity of sight, hearing, and taste.
 Napping also improves creativity.